by Craig Brelsford

-In wetter ages our camp surely was lake bed; though we were 500 m (1,600 ft.) away from the shore, our elevation could not be more than 5 m (16 ft.) higher.
+In wetter ages our camp surely was lake bed; though we were 500 m (1,600 ft.) away from the shore, our elevation could not have been more than 5 m (16 ft.) higher.
 A few hundred meters west of our camp is the largest stream in this southwestern sector of Hala Lake.
 The stream is the deepest drivers must cross on the remote mountain road linking Hala Lake and Subei, Gansu, 320 km (199 mi.) from our camp.

 On Thurs.
 11 Aug. rain fell all day.
 We used the time to rest in our tent.
-Even after nearly seven weeks in Qinghai, we still were not fully accustomed to the high altitude.
+Even after seven weeks in Qinghai, we still were not fully accustomed to the high altitude.
 Long drives, long walks, and intensive birding tax one much more at elev.
 4000 m (13,120 ft.) than at lower elevations.

 The camp became our little world.
 Because we had set our tent on higher, sandier soil, and because I dug a little ditch on the periphery, the floor stayed dry.
 To block the wind blowing off the lake, I parked our Sportage close to the north side of the tent.
 We ate freeze-dried beef stew from Mountain House, the same brand I used while hiking the Grand Canyon in the 1980s.
 In the morning, when it was only drizzling, I took a bath using creek water we collected in empty Nongfu Spring bottles.
 Earlier in the trip, Elaine and I invested 20 yuan in a shovel, and with it I had dug a latrine.
 Elaine and I were clean, dry, and well-fed in our neat little camp in the wilderness.

 During a break in the rain, I emerged and set my Swarovski scope atop my Manfrotto tripod and head.
 My 360-degree scan of the vast plain and lake took a full hour.
 From a distance of about 2000 meters/yards, I watched a Tibetan Fox dig up and devour a pika.
-I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Common Raven scrutinize our camp; and admired the snow-clad peaks north of the lake.
+I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Northern Raven scrutinize our camp; and admired the snow-clad peaks north of the lake.

 LITTLE STINT AT HALA LAKE

 On Fri.
-12 Aug., the rain let up, and Elaine and I added eight new species to our Qinghai 2016 list.
+12 Aug., the rain let up, and Elaine and I added eight new species to our trip list.
 We birded the southwest corner of Hala Lake, including the big stream that empties into the inland sea.
-Among the new additions were good Qinghai records such as Little Stint, Curlew Sandpiper, Ferruginous Duck, Whimbrel, and Temminck’s Stint as well as Mallard, Grey Plover, and Common Greenshank.
+Among the new additions were good Qinghai records Little Stint, Curlew Sandpiper, Ferruginous Duck, Eurasian Whimbrel, and Temminck’s Stint as well as Mallard, Grey Plover, and Common Greenshank.
 We once again recorded Ruddy Turnstone, we added to our Hala list Common Merganser, Common Shelduck, and Black Stork, and we had appreciable numbers of Ruddy Shelduck (85), Bar-headed Goose (80), and Lesser Sand Plover (230).
 We noted 29 species in all.